Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: running an AWS API operation across multiple regions in parallel.
-It explicitly distinguishes from its sibling aws_call by noting the key difference: using an array of regions instead of a single region.
-Examples like 'describe-instances across all our regions' reinforce the action and resource.
+The description clearly states 'Run the same AWS API operation across multiple regions in parallel.'
+It distinguishes from sibling aws_call by specifying the difference (regions array vs single region) and gives concrete examples like 'describe-instances across all our regions'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.